Whitsunday Voices would like to invite students to submit entries for the 2020 Whitsunday Voices Youth Literature

 3rd Prize - $80.00

-For the first time this year, the winning entries (winner, runner-up and highly commended entries) will be published in a book that will be awarded as part of your prize.
+For the first time this year, the winning entries (1st, 2nd, 3rd and highly commended entries) will be published in a book that will be awarded as part of your prize.
 Further copies will be available to purchase in the Festival Bookshop.

 Savvy Scripts will design the book, which will then be printed by BB Print.
 Both are local businesses who are very supportive of encouraging students to develop their creative writing skills.
 The published books have been made possible as a result of a grant made available as part of the Regional Arts Development Program.